GLOBAL MARKETS-Dollar resumes slide; stocks, oil prices rebound

 * U.S. bond prices up on Greek debt talk worries

-* Oil rises as weak dollar offsets Saudi output (Adds oil settlement prices)
+* Oil rises as weak dollar offsets Saudi output (Adds close of European bond, equity markets)

 By Herbert Lash

-NEW YORK, March 23 (Reuters) - The dollar fell further on Monday, adding to its steepest weekly drop in 3-1/2 years after the Federal Reserve indicated last week that a rate hike is likely to come later rather than sooner, again helping drive up oil prices and U.S. stocks.
+NEW YORK, March 23 (Reuters) - The dollar fell further on Monday, adding to its steepest weekly drop in 3-1/2 years after the Federal Reserve indicated last week that a rate hike is likely to come later rather than sooner, a view that helped drive up oil prices and U.S. stocks.

 U.S. energy shares were among the biggest gainers on Wall Street as crude prices rebounded on the weaker dollar.
 The euro rose 1 percent and the dollar index, which measures the greenback versus six major currencies, lost almost as much.